MicrosoftDocs/sql-docs/docs/2014/database-engine/selective-xml-indexes-sxi.md

 ms.assetid: 598ecdcd-084b-4032-81b2-eed6ae9f5d44
 caps.latest.revision: 8
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Selective XML Indexes (SXI)
   Selective XML indexes are another type of XML index that is available to you in addition to ordinary XML indexes.
 The goals of the selective XML index feature are the following:

--   To improve the performance of queries over XML data stored in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
+-   To improve the performance of queries over XML data stored in [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)].

 -   To support faster indexing of large XML data workloads.